Guide to Visiting Highclere Castle: The Real Downton Abbey

 Parking is in a large field below the house where you will see the entry gates and there is a lovely little Highclere Gin refreshment van with chairs and seating from which to observe the house at a distance.

+Can I visit Highclere Castle without pre-booking my ticket?
 I would strongly advise that you book your tickets online and not expect to get them at the gate.
 The Estate is only open for a few months during the summertime and tickets do get sold out.
 Remember this is a family home and the Earl and Lady Carnarvon are often in residence at the estate.
+We booked our tickets online and then printed them off before we went the cost of an adult ticket to Highclere Castle is £24 which is pre-booked and guarantees entry to the Castle.

 You can purchase tickets to Highclere Castle and Grounds or you can buy tickets that include the Egyptian Exhibit.
 There are also numerous special events held throughout the year so if you don’t visit in the summer months you may find yourself able to visit at Christmas time.
 There are Cocktails and Costumes held in September and Christmas tours and events in December.
 Check out the website for events that you may be able to attend.